-VR tourism allows users to visit a new place without physically traveling there.
+VR tourism will shape the future of travel by allowing users to visit a new place without physically traveling there.
 Obviously, it will not be a replacement for the actual travel experience, but it will help people explore parts of the world virtually or at least check a destination before going there.

 VR travel apps can help tourists visit places that are remote or difficult to get to.
 One of the successful examples is the Patagonia project.
 It’s an Oculus 360 tour that allows users to visit Monte Fitzroy, Argentina’s most famous mountain, and its glacial lake, Laguna Sucia.